Feeding Earthworms: Do Different Diets Affect Them and the Soil They Enrich?

 As you will discover in this project, earthworms are critical players in the environmental food web found within soil.
 Along with bacteria, fungi, other kinds of worms, and insects, the earthworms form a intricate web of decomposers that interact to maintain the soil and to help each other survive.
 Their busy, complicated underground world contributes to the ecosystem that plants and animals above ground depend upon.

-This project video introduces you to Kevin, a kid on a mission about worms.
+The DragonflyTV video (see Bibliography) introduces you to Kevin, a kid on a mission about worms.
 The value of earthworms did not escape the attention of this budding worm scientist, or oligochaetologist (OH-lee-o-KEY-tal-o-gist).
 You can see from Kevin's enthusiasm that he appreciates the importance of earthworms for composting not only in farm and natural environments, but also in our homes.
 Check out the video to see how he set up an easy but impressive scientific study to document how fast his earthworms could consume the daily plant waste produced from his family's kitchen.

 Next, read on to find out how you can do a similar project using the soil recycling dynamo, the earthworm.
 There are many species of earthworms, but you can easily purchase the red wigglers, Eisenia fetida, recommended for this project from various local or Internet sources.
 You will then set up worm colonies in plastic or clay pots filled with potting soil.
 After that, your worms won't require much more than a sprinkling of water and addition of food now and then, so caring for them means only minutes of your time every few days.
 You will have to be patient, however, to give your worms at least the eight weeks of time they need to reproduce and to transform your table scraps into recycled nutrients within the soil.